Hybrid heat pumps labelled a 'missed opportunity' for decarbonisation

 There are even some manufacturers that have built a small heat pump into what is essentially a combi boiler, like the Sime Revolution 30.

-From April 2022, installations of air and ground source heat pumps will be benefit from a government grant called the Boiler Upgrade Scheme.
-Most homeowners will be eligible for a heat pump grant of at least £5,000, but this does not include hybrid systems.
+Those installing air or ground source heat pumps can benefit from a government grant called the Boiler Upgrade Scheme.
+Most homeowners will be eligible for a heat pump grant of at least £7,500, but this does not include hybrid systems.

-"A hybrid heating system combines a boiler with an externally sited heat pump, the noise levels of heat pumps for permitted development should all be below 42Dba therefore it is a pretty acceptable noise level, particularly as its external to the property where there is plentiful ambient noise anyway," advises Martyn Bridges of Worcester Bosch.
+"A hybrid heating system combines a boiler with an externally sited heat pump, the noise levels of heat pumps for permitted development should all be below 42Dba therefore it is a pretty acceptable noise level, particularly as its external to the property where there is plentiful ambient noise anyway," advises Martyn Bridges.

 "A hybrid setup does not affect the noise levels of either system when installed individually," adds Marc Overson.
 "Most consumers are aware of the noise levels of their gas boiler and heat pumps are also a very quiet technology; with our latest Ecodan models typically emitting noise at a level similar to that of a library – ultra quiet."